rachelpeichen/PyTorch_CIFAR10/README.md

 ### :small_blue_diamond: Training an image classifier via PyTorch
 This is an implement of official example provided on PyTorch official website.
-You can refer to the tutorial [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html).
+You can refer to the official tutorial [here](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html).

 For this project, we will use the CIFAR10 dataset which has 10 classes: